Nils Fredrik Julius Aars

 Nils Fredrik Julius Aars (9 March 1807 – 11 June 1865) was a Norwegian priest and politician.

-He was born in Enebakk as a son of priest and politician Jens Aars (1780–1834).
-His grandfather migrated to Norway from Aars, Denmark in 1757.
-Aars married Sophie Stabell, and the couple had several children, including the writer Sophus Christian Munk Aars.
+He was born in Enebakk as a son of priest and politician Jens Aars (1780–1834) and his wife.
+His grandfather had migrated to Norway from Aars, Denmark in 1757.

+Aars married Sophie Stabell, and the couple had several children, including writer Sophus Christian Munk Aars.
 Nils was also an uncle of banker and politician Jens Ludvig Andersen Aars and a first cousin of educator Jacob Jonathan Aars.

 He was elected to the Norwegian Parliament in 1848 and 1851, representing the constituency of Finmarkens Amt.
 He was a vicar there.
-He died in 1865 in Østre Toten.
+He died in 1865 in Østre Toten Municipality.